tacticalmelonfarmer/handlebars/docs/basic_usage.md

 There you go, almost too easy.
 Next comes the more advanced topics...

-## Conneting Non-static member functions
+## Connecting non-static member functions
 The part where things get a little more complicated is when you desire to use a member function which is not static.
 Because they are allowed access to a pointer called `this`, you must provide that pointer along with the address of the member function.
 Connection is made through the `connect_member` function: